gevent/gevent/doc/intro.rst

 The :class:`socket <gevent.socket.socket>` and :class:`SSLObject
 <gevent.ssl.SSLObject>` instances can also have a timeout, set by the
-:meth:`settimeout <gevent.socket.socket.settimeout>` method.
+:meth:`settimeout <socket.socket.settimeout>` method.

-When these are not enough, the :class:`~gevent.timeout.Timeout` class can be used to add timeouts to arbitrary sections of (cooperative, yielding) code.
+When these are not enough, the :class:`~gevent.Timeout` class can be used to add timeouts to arbitrary sections of (cooperative, yielding) code.